How to keep homemade bread fresh? You need some linen bread bags for your loaves!

 How do I take care of the linen bread bag after use?

 Wash it with your whites.
-Hang to dry or put in the dryer.
+Hang your linen bread bags out to dry or put in the dryer.
 Take it out while it’s still a bit damp and iron it with a steam iron.
 The linen will shine after ironing.
 If the linen gets too dry to iron easily, use this lavender linen spray to make ironing linen easier.

 The essential oil scent is brief and won’t affect the flavor of your bread.